hanavi/scripts/README.md

 * **macspoof** - Generate a random MAC address for a system running El Capitan (Probably more OSX versions as well)

+* **hashgenerator** - This is a very simple implementation of a time based (short) hash generator.
+Two people using a predetermined password should both be able to generate the same hash based on the day (UTC).
+This could easliy be extendended to shorter time periods.